JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts a single USHORT element from a safe array of unsigned shorts.

 ```
-FUNCTION GetUShortElem (BYVAL iElem AS ULONG) AS USHORT
+FUNCTION GetUShortElement (BYVAL iElem AS ULONG) AS USHORT
 ```

 | Parameter  | Description |